LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Abstract

 \section{Abstract}

 2D-to-3D human pose lifting is an ill-posed problem due to depth ambiguity and occlusion.
-Existing methods relying on spatial and temporal consistency alone are insufficient to resolve these problems because they lack semantic information of the motions.
-To overcome this, we propose ActionPose, a framework that leverages action knowledge by aligning motion embeddings with text embeddings of fine-grained action labels.
-ActionPose operates in two stages: pretraining and fine-tuning.
-In the pretraining stage, the model learns to recognize actions and reconstruct 3D poses from masked and noisy 2D poses.
+Existing methods relying on spatial and temporal consistency alone are insufficient to resolve these problems especially in the presence of significant occlusions or high dynamic actions.
+Semantic information, however, offers a complementary signal that can help disambiguate such cases.
+To this end, we propose LangPose, a framework that leverages action knowledge by aligning motion embeddings with text embeddings of fine-grained action labels.
+LangPose operates in two stages: pretraining and fine-tuning.
+In the pretraining stage, the model simultaneously learns to recognize actions and reconstruct 3D poses from masked and noisy 2D poses.
 During the fine-tuning stage, the model is further refined using real-world 3D human pose estimation datasets without action labels.
-Additionally, our framework incorporates masked body parts and masked time windows in motion modeling to mitigate the effects of ambiguous boundaries between actions in both temporal and spatial domains.
-Experiments demonstrate the effectiveness of ActionPose, achieving state-of-the-art performance in 3D pose estimation on public datasets, including Human3.6M and MPI-INF-3DHP.
-Specifically, ActionPose achieves an MPJPE of 36.7mm on Human3.6M with detected 2D poses as input and 15.5mm on MPI-INF-3DHP with ground-truth 2D poses as input.
+Additionally, our framework incorporates masked body parts and masked time windows in motion modeling, encouraging the model to leverage semantic information when spatial and temporal consistency is unreliable.
+Experiments demonstrate the effectiveness of LangPose, achieving SOTA level performance in 3D pose estimation on public datasets, including Human3.6M and MPI-INF-3DHP.
+Specifically, LangPose achieves an MPJPE of 36.7mm on Human3.6M with detected 2D poses as input and 15.5mm on MPI-INF-3DHP with ground-truth 2D poses as input.